 4. It takes time to readjust driving skills for winter.
 So find an unused snowy parking lot, set up some traffic cones and let your techs practice their “skid prevention techniques” BEFORE they go out in traffic.

-5. And hey- you can’t tell your employees to sloooow down and yet continue to cram more work into their schedules!
+5. And hey- you can’t tell your employees to sloooow down and yet continue to cram more work into their daily schedules!
 (And we are ALL guilty of this “shoehorning!)
 So give your techs extra drive time BEFORE sending them out on to those slick and icy roads! 🙂